TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 8/2 Kings 8.11.md

 ---

-And he settled his countenance stedfastly [upon him], until he was ashamed: and the man of God wept.
+He settled his gaze steadfastly [on him], until he was ashamed.
+Then the man of God wept.